kt1156/pcap-visualiser/README.md

 ## Notes

-Make sure tshark (Wireshark command line tool) is installed if you encounter issues with pyshark.
+Make sure tshark (Wireshark command line tool) is installed if you encounter issues with PyShark.
 You can install tshark using:

 ```bash